rmnavr/fptk/doc_generator/README.md

     #_ "signature | description"
 ```

-Dummy functions (intention for adding this to full list of funcs is for getting whole picture of all py+hy+fptk functions):
+Dummy functions (intention for adding this to full list of funcs is only for giving more context on relation between py/hy/fptk functions):
 ```hy
     (comment "source_lib | kind_str | name | signature | description ")